Swaziland, Swaziland: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types M. Make sure to get the right kind.
-Most adapters currently sold are just plug changers and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types M. Check that you get the correct kind.
+The majority of adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
 If your devices can't do that they could get destroyed.
-This one works in most areas.
+This one should work in most places.

 What to wear/what to pack: